TIBCOSoftware/snappydata/docs/howto.md

 ```

 <a id="howto-objects"></a>
-### How to Store and Query Objects
+## How to Store and Query Objects

 You can use domain object to load the data into SnappyData tables and select the data by executing queries against the table.

 **Code Example: Insert Person object into the column table**

 The code snippet below inserts Person objects into a column table.
-The source code for this example is located at [WorkingWithObjects.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/WorkingWithObjects.scala)
+The source code for this example is located at [WorkingWithObjects.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/WorkingWithObjects.scala).
+After creating SnappySession, we insert Person objcets using Spark API and load into a SnappyData table.

 **Get a SnappySession**: